Combat

 Progress in Initiative

 As your adventurer’s experience grows, you develop a heightened sixth sense and excel in your initiative.
-Each time you roll a 1 or 20 on a d20, you earn one star.
+Each time you roll a 20 on a d20, you earn one star.
 Once you collect five stars, you can trade them for a +1 bonus to your initiative.

 Progress in combat itself is not possible; any progression you achieve is related to aiming, which is detailed in the aiming section.>>>